bloxiebuilds/bloxiebuilds/README.md

 ## Hi there I am bloxiebuilds!

 # 💫 About Me:
-A new developer hoping to use github as a way to learn coding
+A new developer hoping to use GitHub as a resource to learn to code!

 # 💻 Tech Stack: